 The Orange dog park association recently received a facelift.
 There’s a place for small dogs and big dogs, so you don’t have to worry about them mixing.
 And there’s plenty of room for your dog to run around to his heart’s content.
 There’s also plenty of room for you, too, but if you’d rather take a seat, then there’s new seating and benches available for you.

 Grijalva park itself is an option for you to go hang out and play on the sand volleyball court.
 But the gym and activity center located inside the park hosts classes and an open gym with an adult basketball league.
 You can drop by and shoot some hoops, or look in to see if there’s an exercise class that you’re interested in.

 If you’re local to orange and have never been to Old Towne Orange, also called The Circle, then you’re missing out.
-When you go to Downtown, you can visit Watson’s Soda Fountain, which was recently remodeled.
-You can also go on an antiquing adventure, and browse the many antique shops and thrift store.
+When you go Downtown, you can visit Watson’s Soda Fountain, which was recently remodeled.
+You can also go on an antiquing adventure, and browse the many antique shops and thrift stores.
 While you’re there, you can relax at the SunSpark yoga studio or get your hair done at one of the salons.
-There’s also endless options for when you want to grab a bite to eat, from The Pie Hole to Tokyo Cafe to a number of cute breakfast and brunch nooks, like the Blue Frog.
+There’s also endless options for when you want to grab a bite to eat, from The Pie Hole to Smoqued California BBQ to a number of cute breakfast and brunch nooks, like Snooze, an A.M.
+Eatery.

 Where: Fred Kelly Stadium